 The clinical arm of the program provides interdisciplinary diagnostic and treatment options that include prevention in high risk populations, early diagnosis, therapeutic evaluations, multi-disciplinary management of patients with cancer and pre-cancerous conditions, and treatment of advanced disease.
 The program strives to make new prevention, diagnostic, and treatment approaches available to patients through clinical trials.

-Our physicians see patients here in New Brunswick as well as at several RWJBarnabas Health facilities including Monmouth Medical Center, Jersey City Medical Center, and Saint Barnabas Medical Center.
+Our physicians see patients here in New Brunswick as well as at several RWJBarnabas Health facilities including Monmouth Medical Center, Jersey City Medical Center, and Cooperman Barnabas Medical Center.

 Howard S. Hochster, MD.
 FACP, Associate Director for Clinical Research and Director, GI Oncology